Metal 3D

 Loadcases and Loadcase combination

-Metal 3D.
-Click to enlargeMetal 3D automatically generates the self weight of the introduced bars, creating a self weight loadcase.
-It is possible to add an infinite number of additional loadcases of the same or of a different nature (self weight, live load, wind, earthquake or snow).
+CYPE 3D.
+Click to enlargeCYPE 3D automatically generates the self weight of the introduced bars, creating a dead load loadcase.
+It is possible to add an infinite number of additional loadcases of the same or of a different nature (dead load, live load, wind, earthquake or snow).

 Simple loadcases and their combination (compatible, incompatible and simultaneous) can be defined by the user.
 The program automatically generates the combination of these loadcases according to the previously indicated conditions.